aws-samples/sagemaker-ssh-helper/README.md

 * Check that the managed instance in AWS Console in Systems Manager -> Fleet Manager section appears as "Online".
 Check that you're able to connect to the node from the Console by selecting Node actions -> Start terminal session.

-* Check that the instance ID your local machine tries to connect to and instance ID that `init-ssm` command produced in the notebook are the same.

-If you initialized SSM multiple times in your kernel app, you can see this error message shortly after the re-initialization:
+If instance is "Offline", you might see this error message when calling an `sm-local-ssh-ide` command:

 ```text
 An error occurred (TargetNotConnected) when calling the StartSession operation: mi-1234567890abcdef0 is not connected.